rjankovic/bifabrik/docs/tutorial/dst_table.md

     .insertDateColumn('InsertTimestamp').run()
 ```

+### Update timestamp

+There is another similar setting - `updateDateColumn`.
+This behaves the same as `insertDateColumn` most of the time, except for merge (SCD1) updates - `insertDateColumn` stays the same when a SCD1 row gets updated, but `updateDateColumn` changes.

 ## Fixing invalid column names

 The characters `(space),;{}()\n\t=` are invalid in delta tables.
 By default, `bifabrik` replace these with and underscore (`_`) so that these invalid characters in column names don't stop you from loading your data.